It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Ivy Tech Community College of Indiana

-Project: Implement a tailorable and intuitive spend management and e-procurement solution.
+Project: Implement an affordable, tailorable and intuitive spend management and eProcurement solution for the college.

 Enabler: Eved (Chicago, www.eved.com)

-Project: Event planners used the Eved marketplace to source and secure preferred suppliers.
+Project: Event planners used the Eved marketplace to source and secure their preferred suppliers.
 They entered the details of their event, created and sent detailed RFPs, awarded business, issued purchase orders, managed the approval process, received e-invoices and made payments.
-Client saved thousands of hours and over $10 million annually.
+Client saved thousands of man-hours and over $10 million annually

 Enabler: 4Sight Supply Chain Group (Paramus, N.J., www.go4sight.com)